suhailvs/djangobook.com/chapter04.rst

     >>> t = Template('The month is {{ date.month }} and the year is {{ date.year }}.')
     >>> c = Context({'date': d})
     >>> t.render(c)
-    u'The month is 5 and the year is 1993.'
+    'The month is 5 and the year is 1993.'

 This example uses a custom class, demonstrating that variable dots also allow attribute access on arbitrary objects::